greyestapps/amazon-inspector-network-reachability-workshop/docs/03-evaluate-findings.md

 4. How to remediate?
 Inspector tells us at the bottom under _Remediation_ that we can restrict the access to our instance via the Security Group or Access Control List.

-	In the _Open Network Paths_ section click on _Security Group_ and copy the Security Group ID.
+	In the _Open Network Paths_ section click on _Security Group_ and copy the Security Group ID or simply click the blue link.
 Next switch to [Security Groups](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#SecurityGroups:) and enter the id in the search bar.
 	![](./images/mod3-sg.png)
 	Click on the _Inbound rules_ which reveals that port 22 for SSH is open to the world.
 That means _Assumption 3.
 Access to the servers is limited according to the principle of least privilege_ is wrong.
 This is something you would want addressed first.